 How About the Houston Area?

 As mentioned above, elevated concentrations have been found in the San Jacinto River basin as well, as around various Texas military bases, which have been known to use flame-retardant PFAS chemicals on fires.
 Many other portions of the city remain PFAS-free.
 While there are no specific plans outlined for Houston, the EPA in April unveiled its first national testing strategy for the family of chemicals.
-As more analysis occurs and more study of PFAS’ true effects on the human body are found, it’s likely to only increase efforts toward industry regulations.
+As more analysis occurs and more studies of PFAS’ true effects on the human body are found, it’s likely to only increase efforts toward industry regulations.

 What’s the Solution to PFAS in Houston Area?

-For many municipal water companies, cleaning up PFAS in the community water supply is expensive and only a few communities have started on such an effort in earnest.
+For many municipal water companies, cleaning up PFAS in the community water supply is expensive and only a few have started such an effort in earnest.
 However, home water filtration systems and point-of-use systems such as the ones we offer at Houston Water Solutions can significantly reduce and essentially eliminate PFAS from your home water supply.
 You can get started by requesting a free water quality analysis from us.
 We’ll analyze your water for this chemical family and other known contaminants in Houston’s water supply.
 Then, we’ll recommend the filtration system so you can be confident in your drinking water.
-Learn more by visiting us at https://houstonwatersolutions.net or give us a call to get your free water quality analysis today.
+Learn more by visiting us at http://www.houstonwatersolutions.net or give us a call to get your free water quality analysis today.